 Dried pineapples last a long time, allowing you to spread out servings easily.
 You can save some for a day out on the trails or at the dog park!

-If you don't have a dehydrator, set your oven on the lowest setting.
+If you don't have a food dehydrator, set your oven on the lowest setting, and perhaps leave the oven door cracked to lower the temperature even further.
 Check on your treats in a couple of hours, then every 15 minutes or so.

 Better Nutrition One Chunk at a Time

 As you incorporate more fresh fruits and veggies into your dog's favorite snacks or desserts, you may find your dog craving fresh ingredients more often!